Trump Claims Aide Who Gave Official White House Briefing Does Not Exist

 One possible interpretation of this incident is that Trump was lying even more blatantly than usual, essentially daring reporters to violate their off-record agreements if they wanted to expose him.
 Trump spends about as much time trying to discredit the media as he does golfing, and he knows the harassment pleases his base.
 Saturday’s whopper may be an escalation of this behavior, evidence that Trump is testing the limits of his lies while vilifying journalists by using their own rules against them.

 A more plausible explanation is that the president is a reality television star who doesn’t understand or care about what happens in the White House, so long as it doesn’t expose his own inadequacies.
-In this context, Trump assumes, or pretends to assume, that every unnamed White House official who doesn’t project his thoughts and feelings is a figment of the New York Times’s imagination, because Matt Pottinger may be real, but the president is definitely a fake.
+In this context, Trump assumes, or pretends to assume, that every unnamed White House official who doesn’t project his thoughts and feelings is a figment of the New York Times’s imagination.
+And no one in the White House knows what it’s like to be fake better than this president.